pmnoxx/reshade-display-commander/INPUT_BLOCKING_APIS.md

 3. **Would add complexity** without significant benefit

 **Priority for future enhancement** (if needed):
-1. **DirectInput APIs** - Critical for game compatibility
-2. `SendInput` - Most likely to be used by games for programmatic input
+1. `SendInput` - Most likely to be used by games for programmatic input
-3. `XInputSetState` - For vibration control (currently used directly)
+2. `XInputSetState` - For vibration control (currently used directly)

 ## 📊 Implementation Status